Download: MP3 (28.8 MB)

 It’s a complicated topic, and there’s a lot to unpack, but that’s why we recorded a podcast episode about it.

-- How you can define the box you’ll already be put in.
+- You can define the box you’ll already be put in by curating what you share.

-- The one thing you need to do so that people will eventually come to know you for something.
+- The first-wave benefit of curation is people will eventually come to know you for something.

-- How to make every instance of the thing you specialize in an advertisement for you.
+- Eventually, every instance of the thing you specialize in becomes an advertisement for you.